networksetcetera/LODS/demo1b.md

     az webapp up -n <app_name> -l <region> --html
     ```

-_NOTE: use this reference_
+_NOTE: you can use this reference for more information_
 https://docs.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-up

 This command may take a few minutes to run.
 While running, it displays information similar to the example below.
 Make a note of the `resourceGroup` value.
 You need it for the clean up resources section.

     ```json
     {